 19 Nov 6 Steps to Hosting Made Simple-Storing China + Silver

-Setting the table and storing your china and silver is a breeze with these containers and they a key to our 6 steps to hosting made simple-storing china and silver!
+Setting the table and storing your china and silver is a breeze with these containers.
+They’re the key to our 6 steps to hosting made simple – storing china and silver!

 This blog is written in partnership with The Container Store, but all thoughts and opinions are my own.

 Hosting is stressful at any time of year but especially around the holidays.
 So this year our theme is keep it simple.
 Last year we hosted 20 people for Thanksgiving and while that was fun (watch the time-lapse here) this year it’s all about hosting made simple.
 There’s something so lovely about a small intimate gathering.

 Our top rule for simplicity…number of seats around the table = number of guests invited.